nanosai/grid-ops-java/README.md

 distributed problems like security, authentication, authorization, RSync, P2P networks and other more complicated distributed problems.

-The roadmap isn't fully fixed, but the ambitions are clear:
+The road map isn't fully fixed, but the ambitions are clear:
 To make the implementation of advanced distributed systems much simpler.